catalyst-cloud/catalystcloud-docs/source/kubernetes/private-cluster.rst

                                             --fixed-network <network ID> \
                                             --fixed-subnet <subnet ID>

-Meanwhile, you can enable or disable floating IP when creating a new cluster, no matter what's the setting for floating IP in the cluste template.
+It is also possible to enable or disable floating IP when creating a new cluster.
+This will override the floating IP behaviour defined in the cluster template.
 To enable floating IP you can run command as below:

 .. code-block:: console